 If you need to bake the cake ahead of time, it will be fine to leave in the freezer for a few days.
 Freezing the cake will make it easier for you to decorate.

 Allow approximately 2-3 hours for the cake to thaw before you start decorating it.

 Step 2: Slice the cake into 3 pieces.
 You could slice into 2, but I think this makes the cake still a bit too thick, and besides, it’s nice to have an extra layer of ganache to enjoy.

 Step 3: Spread a thick layer of ganache between the cake layers and place the pieces back together.

-Step 4: Once complete, cover the entire cake with buttercream.
+Step 4: The first thing you need to do is cover the entire doll cake with buttercream.

 Once the cream feels hard on the cake, place the second layer of butter cream on top, and smooth down as best as you can.